How much is your car worth?

 The A5 uses gas struts to support the hood for easier service access.
 The 124 Spider uses a prop rod to support its heavy hood.
 It takes two hands to open the hood and set the prop rod, the prop rod gets in the way during maintenance and service, and the prop rod could be knocked out, causing the heavy hood to fall on the person maintaining or servicing the car.

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than Fiat.
 J.D.
-Power ranks Audi third in service department satisfaction.
-With a 127% lower rating, Fiat is ranked 31st.
+Power ranks Audi 8th in service department satisfaction (above the industry average).
+With a 114% lower rating, Fiat is ranked 31st.

 To help each driver find a more comfortable driving position, the A5 has a telescoping steering wheel.
 Much better than just a tilt steering wheel or adjustable seat, this allows a short driver to sit further from the steering wheel while maintaining contact with the pedals.
 The 124 Spider doesn’t offer a telescoping steering wheel.

 When two different drivers share the A5, the optional memory system makes it convenient for both.
-Each setting activates different, customized memories for the driver’s seat position, outside mirror angle and climate settings.
+Each setting activates different, customized memories for the driver’s seat position, suspension setting and outside mirror angle.
 The 124 Spider doesn’t offer a memory system.

 The A5 Prestige has a standard heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The 124 Spider doesn’t offer a heads-up display.

 The power windows standard on both the A5 and the 124 Spider have locks to prevent small children from operating them.
 When the lock on the A5 is engaged the driver can still operate all of the windows, for instance to close one opened by a child.
 The 124 Spider prevents the driver from operating the other windows just as it does the other passengers.